open-edge-platform/app-orch-catalog/docs/authorization.md

   SPDX-FileCopyrightText: (C) 2025 Intel Corporation
   SPDX-License-Identifier: Apache-2.0
 -->
-# Authorization
+## Authorization

-Authorization is implemented as a Role Based Access Control (RBAC) system in a distributed fashion in Application Catalog, by running OpenPolicyAgent as sidecar to the `application-catalog` container.
+Authorization is implemented as a Role Based Access Control (RBAC) system in a distributed fashion in Application Catalog, by running [Open Policy Agent] as sidecar to the `application-catalog` container.

 ## Authentication
 Authorization is dependent on the Application Catalog being configured with an Identity Provider, to implement the Authentication feature.
+Authentication is implemented as gPRC interceptor that verifies the JWT token.
+The implementation of gRPC interceptor is in the [Authentication gRPC Interceptor] package.

 ### Deploying Locally
 For deploying locally this may be done by [deploying a local Keycloak](../deployments/keycloak-dev).